taviso/endperiod/README.md

 Attempt to end a timerPeriod in a process interfering with power management
-    -p pid      : Attach to the specified process id -n image    : Attach to first matching process (e.g. notepad.exe) -t period   : Period to end (optiona, I can guess if not specified)
+    -p pid      : Attach to the specified process id -n image    : Attach to first matching process (e.g. notepad.exe) -t period   : Period to end (optional, I can guess if not specified)
 Note: You must use the 64bit version if the target process is 64bit
 ```